-The vast majority of TSL's interactions with children come through our online one-to-one maths tuition.
+TSL's interactions with children come through our online one-to-one maths tuition.
 These sessions have a teacher or staff member present in the room at the same time as the sessions, in a role TSL calls the Timeslot Supervisor.
-As such, TSL's services do not fall under the definition of a 'regulated activity' (as defined by the UK government's Keeping Children Safe in Education (KCSIE) document).
+The tuition is carried out by an AI tutor, Skye, that has been designed and built by our team of ex-UK teachers, pedagogical experts and software developers.

-There can be exceptions where a teacher or member of staff is not present: for example, if a pupil is asked to study from home as a measure to manage Coronavirus infection.
-In these cases, the parent or carer would be the Timeslot Supervisor and, as an additional measure, we train our tutors and have procedures that allow us to react in the event that a safeguarding issue arises and we can't contact the Timeslot Supervisor.
+There can be exceptions where a teacher or member of staff is not present: for example, in the event that schools are closed and pupils are asked to study from home, or whereby the school has requested from-home lessons and a suitable risk assessment and mitigation plan has been agreed between the school, parent and TSL.
+In these cases, the parent or carer would be the Timeslot Supervisor and, as an additional measure, we train our AI tutor to react in the event that a safeguarding issue arises and we can't contact the Timeslot Supervisor.